 Example: Let’s adjust the leading so the text is easier to read.

-This term, which is often misused, refers specifically to the specific size and weight of a typeface.
+This term, which is often misused, refers to the specific size and weight of a typeface.

 Example: The font I’m using here is Georgia Regular 60pt.

-A family of fonts are known as a typeface; they often include several weights ranging from light to heavy.
+A family of fonts is known as a typeface.
+They often include several weights ranging from light to heavy.